w3c-webmob/installable-webapps/ios_standalone/README.md

  * Claim to be standalone, but have a mistake in their markup that prevents them from working as standalone?

 ## Key findings
-The number of sites claiming to run as standalone is insignificant: of all sites we had access to, they represent 1.4% of the dataset (i.e., 1097 out of 78,155 claim to be "`apple-mobile-web-app-capable`").
+The number of sites claiming to run as standalone is insignificant: of all sites we had access to, they represent 1.4% of the dataset (i.e., 1097 out of 78,155 claim to be "`[apple-mobile-web-app-capable](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html#//apple_ref/doc/uid/TP40008193-SW3)`").
 So, despite this capability being available since 2009, and irrespective of iOS being the dominant mobile platform, few developers bother to create standalone web apps.

 Despite these 1097 sites claiming they can be used as standalone, what we found was that the majority of web apps (90%, or 324 out of 360) **can not be used as standalone**.
 Only a tiny fraction (10%, or 36 out of 360) are able to run as standalone - and 28% of those had significant limitations (described below).
 There is, in fact, a greater percentage (12%) of desktop sites masquerading as installable web apps than there are actual standalone applications.

 Another significant problem is that 85% (307 out of 360) of apps rely on a user's ability to follow hyperlinks. iOS standalone apps don't support following hyperlinks: unless a developer intervenes via JavaScript, the default action is to open links in Safari.
-The data effectively busts the myth of "single page apps": we found that almost no developers build single page apps in practice.
+The data effectively busts the myth of "single page apps": we found that almost no developers build single page apps in practice for this class of application.

-Of those 36 apps that were true standalone web apps (i.e., has an icon, is usable on a mobile device, can be navigated), 10 (28%) of those had issues where they either left the user stranded without being able to "go back" - or worst, suddenly navigated to the desktop version of the site.
+Of those 36 apps that were [true standalone web apps](#true-app) (i.e., has an icon, is usable on a mobile device, can be navigated), 10 (28%) of those had issues where they either left the user stranded without being able to "go back" - or worst, suddenly navigated to the desktop version of the site.
 The only option for a user is to drop back to the home screen and open the application again.
 This causes iOS to load the page that was originally bookmarked.
-This itself has problems, in that if the user leaves a web app, its state is effectively lost - meaning the application loses its current state.
+This itself has problems, in that if the user leaves a web app, its state is effectively lost - meaning the application can lose data.

 In other cases, a web application mostly worked but then it was not possible to perform some critical task within the application (e.g., a purchase).
 In such cases, the application returned the user back into Safari.
 Others, like [nest.com](http://nest.com), make a best effort at working as standalone, but throw the user back to the default web browser at random points.